October Sky (band): Early years (2000–2005)

-First EP (2006-2007)
+First EP (2006–2007)

-October Sky self-released their first EP in 2006, highlighted by the band's first self-produced concert to a crowd of 450 fans and friends.
+October Sky self-released their first EP in 2006, highlighted by the band's first self-produced concert, which drew an audience of approximately 450 fans and friends.

-October Sky's next big move was to set up camp in Toronto, Ontario, where they would live for 8 months, to explore the strong Toronto independent music scene.
-They discovered the opportunity to enter another contest, Toronto Indie Week, in which they were titled "Top Finalist" (among 370 North American bands).
-After having played 18 concerts in the Toronto Metropolitan Area, and having soaked up all they could about the music industry in Canada's largest city, they would move back to Montreal to recruit bassist Andrew Walker in early 2007.
+The band's next major step was relocating to Toronto, Ontario, where they lived for eight months to explore the city's strong independent music scene.
+During this period, they entered Toronto Indie Week, where they were named a "Top Finalist" among 370 North American bands.
+After performing 18 concerts across the Toronto Metropolitan Area and gaining experience within the music industry in Canada's largest city, they returned to Montreal and recruited bassist Andrew Walker in early 2007.

-The summer of 2007 saw the band spending a lot of their time writing and recording in their newly built home studio.
-Late fall, they were on the verge of completion of a 10 track album.
-On October 10, 2007, October Sky independently launched their debut album Hell Isn't My Home at the Cafe Campus in Montreal to a crowd of 500 fans.
+During the summer of 2007, the band spent much of their time writing and recording in their newly built home studio.
+By late autumn, they were nearing completion of a ten-track album.
+On October 10, 2007, October Sky independently released their debut album, Hell Isn't My Home, at Café Campus in Montreal to an audience of about 500 attendees.

-Shortly after, the band entered a battle of the bands contest called Omnium Du Rock.
-While finishing second in the final, they were approached by one of the judges, an agent for the record distribution company TRX Distribution, based in Montreal.
+Shortly thereafter, the band entered a battle of the bands competition called Omnium du Rock.
+Although they finished second in the finals, they were approached by one of the judges, an agent for the Montreal-based record distribution company TRX Distribution.